elucian/bee/syntax/overview.md

 Precedence: { ¬, ∧, ∨, ~ }

 **comparison**
-Comparison operators will create a logical response: $F = 0 or $T = 1.
+Comparison operators will create a logical response: False = 0 or True = 1.

 * comparison ( ≈, =, ≠, ≡, >, <, ≤, ≥, ↔)
 * belonging  ( ∈, ⊃, ⊂ )